GENERAL MacARTHUR RESCUED FROM THE

 5. Lt John Bulkeley's Silver Star Citation shows him as Commanding Officer of PT 34 rather than PT 41.
 The Silver Start Citation for Lt Robert Kelly also shows him as the Commanding Officer of PT 34.

-I'd like to thank Bill Bentson for his assistance with this home page.
+I'd like to thank the late Bill Bentson for his assistance with this home page.